ewired/gjs-guide/docs/guides/gio/dbus.md

             const reply = connection.call_finish(res);

             // Our method call has a reply, so we will extract it by getting the
-            // fist child of the tuple, which is the actual method return value. const value = reply.get_child_value(0);
+            // first child of the tuple, which is the actual method return value. const value = reply.get_child_value(0);

-            // The return type of this method is 32-bit unsigned integer or `u`,
+            // The return type of this method is a 32-bit unsigned integer or `u`,
             // although the JavaScript type will be `Number`. const id = value.get_uint32();